 Dr Oliver Cox is a historian who is passionate about convincing us that heritage and history still matter in the twenty-first century.

-He is the director of the Thames Valley Country House Partnership.
-This partnership is busy finding new ways to engage wider audiences with country houses through exciting events and the innovative use of social media – with links to every major Country House throughout Britain.
+He is the founder and director of the Thames Valley Country House Partnership (www.tvchp.org) which is busy finding new ways to engage wider audiences with country houses through exciting events and the innovative use of social media.

 Oliver has a number of different projects at a range of National Trust properties with links to every major Country House throughout Britain and the world-class research of Oxford University.